Who is authorized to resell UPC bar codes?

 - Membership support through the UCC's Customer Service organization, educational events, and Equipment/Service Provider Directories.

-When GS1 acquired the UCC, they too were bound by the terms of this agreement.
+Note, we do not purchase UPC bar code assignments.
+When GS1 acquired the UCC, they were bound by the same terms of this agreement.
 Members that purchased their codes before August 28, 2002 pay no renewal fees and are not bound by the terms of GS1's licensing agreement.
 Hence, only these firms are allowed to resell UPC codes.

 Elfring Fonts Inc

 4N899 W Mary Dr

 - Your full manufacturer's number (7 digits- leading number + 6 digit code)

 - Whether any of these UPC codes were ever used

 Note, we only accept cash or postal money orders as payment for appraisals.

 When the UPC bar code was first created, an organization known as the Uniform Code Council was created to manage all product number assignments.
 Every company that wanted to use a UPC bar code had to pay a one time fee to join the Uniform Code Council (UCC) and in return they were given a block of 100,000 UPC numbers.

 As time went on it became obvious that the UCC would run out of product numbers if they kept assigning a minimum block of 100,000 numbers to every new company.
 Most companies did not need that many UPC numbers.
 The UCC also needed a stable source of income to support their operations.
 One time fees did not supply that source of income.